Crowdstorm’s GPS receivers buyer’s guide

 The best maps cost money.
 Even the cheapest GPS receiver will give you maps of the United Kingdom, so will work just fine out of the box.
 But do you also drive around Europe?
 Even if it’s only an annual jaunt you’ll never find your sat nav more useful when driving on foreign roads – especially if they include extra info such a lane advice.

-Another important decision is on updates.
-Your cheapest option is likely to be UK maps only with no updates.
-This may well be enough if you only need sat nav occasionally and will probably buy a new device every couple of years anyway – but even so, those updates cover more than you may think.
+Another important decision is updates.
+Your cheapest option is likely to be UK-only maps with no updates.
+This may well be enough if you only need sat nav occasionally and will probably buy a new device every couple of years – but even so, those updates cover more than you may think.

-You can download update of your sat navs from the internet to stay abreast of road layout changes, as well as potentially places of interest such as petrol stations, restaurants, cash machines and the dreaded speed cameras.
+More expensive options allow you to download updates of your sat nav's info to stay abreast of road layout changes; as well as potentially places of interest such as petrol stations, restaurants, cash machines and the dreaded speed cameras.
 But if you want these up to date you’ll need a sat nav that has regular updates built into the price (perhaps as a monthly supplement, or as an ‘updates for life’ deal).
+Many also now do this via Wi-Fi, so you don't have to hook the device up to your computer.

 As with all modern electronic devices, there are a range of extras your new sat nav may or may not have – which may turn that cheap sat nav into a massive no-go zone.
 Here are some of the most common factors to look out for that you might otherwise overlook.

 One of the few issues in buying online is not seeing the product in the flesh before you buy.
-This is negated by UK distance selling regulations, meaning you can return any product you buy online immediately if you don’t want it, but that’s still a hassle:
+But remember: this is negated by UK distance selling regulations, meaning you can return any product you buy online immediately if you don’t want it.

-- Voice control: Don’t want to fiddle around typing in a location?
+- Voice control and Siri: Don’t want to fiddle around typing in a location?
 With voice control, simply say your destination and let the sat nav do the rest.

 - Emergency assistance: Broken down?
 Some devices will help you get in contact with the emergency services.